Mouthpiece Tops From ACB!

 "Trent makes some ridiculously good mouthpieces.
 He's either a genius or completely lottery lucky on mouthpiece designs.
 His 1.25Orch model is to die for.
 Try it for yourself" -a satisfied customer

-Classic "MV" diameter sized pieces (based on a great Bach Mt.
-Vernon rim):
+Classic "MV" diameter sized pieces (based on scans of great Bach Mt.
+Vernon mouthpieces)

 - MV 1 1/4C: This is my modernized take on the Bach Mt.
 Vernon 1-1/4C mouthpiece.
 I match this piece with my O backbore and a slightly enlarged throat and throat entrance.
 It plays incredibly well and also has a very "classic" sound!